-In advance of my birthday this month, my mother has paid for a couple of recently released music boxsets I wanted to get, and this is the first one I’ve received – the 30th anniversary of Def Leppard’s Hysteria album.
-So I thought I would do my first unboxing video before I actually listen to it and review the music.
+For my birthday this month, my mother has paid for a couple of recently released music boxsets I wanted to get, and this is a review of the first one I’ve received – a boxset celebrating the 30th anniversary of Def Leppard’s Hysteria album.

 This post is from the Ability Superstore Blog, where they regularly post useful advice and links for disabled people on a variety of topics – in this case talking about accessibility at music festivals.
 I love music and going out and about, so this is a perfect topic for me.